 What happens about utility bills?

-You should take gas and electricity meter readings on the day the first tenant moves into the property.
+You should take water (if applicable), gas and electricity meter readings on the day the first tenant moves into the property.
 The previous tenants should have closed their accounts when they leave and you should therefore receive a notice to occupier in the post within a few weeks of moving in.
 This will invite you to sign up as new customers of the existing utility supplier.
 You are free to change supplier should you wish to do so, but please notify us when you do and the name of the new supplier.
-This applies to gas and electricity only, we pay the water bill.

 What happens to our dilapidations deposit during the year?

 As required by law, your dilapidations deposit will be lodged with the Deposit Protection Scheme.
 You will receive details of this in due course.

 I no longer wish to be lead tenant.
 Can I change to another tenant?